Brad Goldberg: Amateur career

-Minor leagues
+Professional career

 Chicago White Sox

-Goldberg was selected by the Chicago White Sox in the 10th round of the 2013 MLB draft.
+Goldberg was selected by the Chicago White Sox in the 10th round (303rd overall) of the 2013 MLB draft.
 White Sox assistant scouting director Nick Hostetler, who saw Goldberg in college, said: "A big, strong power-arm guy, with a live fastball.
 He's going to be a guy who can flash a breaking ball every now and then.
 I loved ... the competitiveness."
 When he was drafted, Goldberg was still one semester and an internship short of earning his college degree.

-In 2013, Goldberg was 3–0 with a 1.54 ERA and 3 saves, and averaged 12.6 strikeouts per 9.0 IP, in 14 relief appearances with the Advanced Rookie Great Falls Voyagers of the Pioneer League, Class A Kannapolis Intimidators of the South Atlantic League, and A-Advanced Winston-Salem Dash of the Carolina League.
+In 2013, Goldberg was 3–0 with a 1.54 ERA and three saves, and averaged 12.6 strikeouts per 9 IP, in 14 relief appearances with the Advanced rookie-level Great Falls Voyagers of the Pioneer League, Single-A Kannapolis Intimidators of the South Atlantic League, and High-A Winston-Salem Dash of the Carolina League.
 Baseball America named him "Closest To The Majors" (with Tyler Danish) and "Best Fastball in the White Sox draft class".

-In early 2014 White Sox assistant general manager Buddy Bell said: "We like his arm.
+In early 2014 White Sox assistant general manager Buddy Bell said of Goldberg: "We like his arm.
 He's got some sink.
 Big, [Curt] Schilling-type looking body."
-That season Goldberg was 4–4 with a 5.23 ERA with Winston-Salem, as he pitched in 35 games, including 7 starts.
+That season, Goldberg was 4–4 with a 5.23 ERA with Winston-Salem, as he pitched in 35 games, including 7 starts.